isc-projects/bind9/doc/arm/reference.rst

    are logged to the ``dns-reporting-agent`` logging category at level ``info``.

-   The zone should have a wildcard record in place to respond to such queries.
+   The zone must have a wildcard record in place to respond to such queries; it is a configuration error to use this option in a zone without such a record.
 For example:

    ::